ratifire/devrate-service/README.md

     - Email: dev.rate3@proton.me
     - Password: Dev1234!

+** These emails and password are also used to log in to the email account.

 The following Email addresses are using for users registration (https://proton.me/):

 1. **New Email 1**